I hear this question a lot: “Do I raise or return this error in Python?”

 if not jam:

-raise ValueError("There is no jam.
-Sad bread.")
+raise NoJamError("There is no jam.
+Sad bread.") # Use custom exception

 return bread + str(jam) + bread